AraManjon/Greeting-Heroku-Deploy/README.md

 >
 > visit heroku and change random name by project name and add-ons Heroku Postrges
 >
-> In the project directory
+> in the project directory
 >
 > git init
 >